geedhu-v/Snowflake---E2D-Data-Engineering-Project-Food-Delivery-App-/Create DB and Schema/Interview Questions.md

 Yes—a transient database is a smart choice for dev environments in Snowflake because it doesn’t retain fail-safe data, making it more cost-efficient.
 Since development work is usually temporary or iterative, you typically don’t need long-term recovery features like fail-safe.
 It’s ideal for quick testing, prototyping, and ETL experimentation without bloating storage costs.
 Just don’t forget to back up anything worth keeping—transient really means transient!

+### Copy command is highly efficient as Snowflake automatically maintains metadata, history for all data loads.